micolous/cbus/docs/introduction.rst

 ``libcbus`` primarily provides three ways to communicate with C-Bus, with varying levels of complexity and abstraction:

-* A low level API which allows direct encoding and decoding of packets.
+* A low-level API which allows direct encoding and decoding of packets.
 It exposes parts of the packet as classes with attributes.

-* A medium level API which handles access to the C-Bus PCI through the Twisted networking library and PySerial.
+* A medium-level API which handles access to the C-Bus PCI through ``asyncio`` and PySerial.
 You can insert your own protocol handler, or work with the lower level API in order to access the library at a level that suits you.
 There are both server (FakePCI) and client interfaces.

 * A high level API which provides access to C-Bus over MQTT.
 This allows anything that can talk to MQTT to interact with the network using a single PCI.